-Snoring - harmless or a health risk?
+Snoring – harmless or a health concern?

 When is snoring harmless – and when is it not?